As numerous things compete for our attention daily, it’s now more important than ever before to know how to stay focused on our highest priorities.

-During the launch of my book, Ignite Your Leadership, one of the main promotion strategies was to create a virtual online leadership summit, where various experts would be interviewed on the topic of leadership.
+During the launch of my book, Ignite Your Leadership, one of the main promotion strategies was to create a virtual online leadership summit, where various experts would be interviewed on leadership.

 I had the responsibility of creating the website, editing and uploading the interviews, creating all the graphics, sending out emails, and monitoring activity during the summit.
 For two months, I had just one focus — the online summit.
 I did not focus on any other work during that period.

-As a result of having a single focus, the required tasks were completed on time and the summit went through without any major problems.
+As a result of having a single focus, the required tasks were completed on time and the summit went through with no major problems.
 Any queries that came through were handled and addressed promptly.
 The success of the summit helped my book become an international best-seller.

-When we are truly focused on our highest priorities and what matters most, distractions are not an issue.
+When we’re truly focused on our highest priorities and what matters most, distractions are not an issue.

 5 Reasons Why You Cannot Stay Focused